Animatron/player/doc/keyboard-control.md

 writing this article, but some scenarios are actually possible to code with Animatron Player even now.

-If you need to let user switch some layer to be visible with a press of some keys, it is possible and easy thing to do.
+If you need to let user switch some layer to be visible with a press of a key, it is possible and an easy thing to do.

 First, you need to prepare your Project in the Animatron Editor itself.

-You need to create a project with at least two shapes — they both will switch their visibility on keypress, but one will be visible at start and second will one will appear later.
-Say, the first one is a rectangle and the second one is circle.
+You need to create a project with at least two shapes — they both will switch their visibility on keypress, but one will be visible at start and the second one will appear later.
+Say, the first one is a rectangle and the second one is a circle.
 So, rectangle is visible at first.

 In the Editor, turn off the visibility of the layer with a circle shape, then click